 The Wayfinder Microfactories are the tangible solution to a broken food system.

-Our grass roots organizing based in indigenous food systems grow stonger within an interdependent ‘aina based mentality.
+Our grass roots organizing based in local, place-based food systems grow stonger within an interdependent ‘aina based mentality.

 This circular economy provides an inclusive food industry for greater access and availability for all.

 The Microfactory Project vision supports a regional, decentralized –based, value added system of off-the-grid kitchens in refurbished shipping containers for capturing farm harvests making end-user products.
 The units will include a clean energy-based, passive solar dryer to work in tandem with the kitchen container.